texfaq/texfaq.github.io/FAQ-concrete.md

 ---
+title:  Using the ''Concrete'' fonts
 section: Fonts
 subsection: Particular font families
 date: 2014-06-10
 ---

-# Using the ''Concrete'' fonts

 The Concrete Roman fonts were designed by Don Knuth for a book called ''Concrete Mathematics'', which he wrote with Graham and Patashnik